jaimiles23/Priceonomics_Data_Puzzle/README.md

 | Incline Village |	NV |	200.0 |

-Of course, it doesn't matter whether or not the listings had reviews --Treefort BnB is fictional and none of the records represent a "real" experience.
+Of course, it doesn't matter whether or not the listings had reviews --Treefort BnB is fictional and none of the records represent a _real_ experience.
 However, this is a useful exercise to demonstrate how a single (robust) measure of central tendency can tell a misleading story and you should always be ready to dig deeper into the data (: